The Hodge conjecture for powers of K3 surfaces of Picard number 16

-cf. \cite[Prop.\ 4.4]{deligne1982hodge}. \end{rmk} In general, it is not known whether the Weil classes are algebraic, but in the case of abelian fourfold of Weil type with discriminant one the following holds: \begin{thm}\cite[Thm.\ 1.5]{markman2018monodromy} Let $A$ be abelian fourfold of Weil type with determinant one.
+cf. \cite[Prop.\ 4.4]{deligne1982hodge}. \end{rmk} In general, it is not known whether the Weil classes are algebraic, but in the case of abelian fourfolds of Weil type with discriminant one, the following holds: \begin{thm}\cite[Thm.\ 1.5]{markman2022monodromy} Let $A$ be abelian fourfold of Weil type with discriminant one.
 Then, the Weil classes on $A$ are algebraic.
-In particular, the Hodge conjecture holds for the general abelian fourfold of Weil type with determinant one. \end{thm} The same result was previously proven by Schoen \cite{schoen1988hodge} in the case of abelian fourfolds $\Q(\sqrt{-3})$-Weil type for arbitrary discriminant and by Schoen \cite{schoen1988hodge} and independently by van Geemen \cite{van1996theta} in the case of abelian fourfolds $\Q(i)$-Weil type with determinant one.
+In particular, the Hodge conjecture holds for the general abelian fourfold of Weil type with discriminant one. \end{thm} The same result was previously proven by Schoen \cite{schoen1988hodge} in the case of abelian fourfolds $\Q(\sqrt{-3})$-Weil type for arbitrary discriminant and by Schoen \cite{schoen1988hodge} and independently by van Geemen \cite{van1996theta} in the case of abelian fourfolds $\Q(i)$-Weil type with discriminant one.

-In the rest of this section, we prove that the Hodge conjecture for a general abelian variety of Weil type implies the Hodge conjecture for all its powers.
+In the remainder of this section, we prove that the Hodge conjecture for a general abelian variety of Weil type implies the Hodge conjecture for all its powers.
 Our strategy is the following: We first prove an extension of Theorem \ref{Thm: invariants under SL} which allows us to find a set of generators for the algebra of Hodge classes on the powers of $A$.
-Then, we show that there are some relations between these generators and we finally conclude that these generators are algebraic if the Hodge conjecture holds for $A$.
+Then, we show that there are relations between these generators and we conclude that these generators are algebraic if the Hodge conjecture holds for $A$.
 For a comparison with the work of Abdulali \cite{abdulali1999abelianIII}, see Remark \ref{rmk.: comparison with Abdulali}.

 Let $A$ be a general abelian variety of Weil type and let $k$ be a positive integer.
 By Theorem \ref{Thm: invariants under SL}, the ring of Hodge classes on $A^k$ satisfies

 where $W$ is a $2n$-dimensional complex vector space.
 To study this ring, let us introduce the notion of \textit{realizations} of $\det W$ and $\det W^*$.